Calming, elegant and effortlessly stylish, the Granary is a superb barn conversion with outstanding views in the very heart of the Scottish Borders.

 "We loved our stay and would be very interested to return, perhaps instead to the adjoining smaller property if we were not bringing the extended family.
 We really appreciated the welcome pack and how well presented and prepared the Granary was for our all-too- short visit."Donaldson Brown family

 "We had an absolutely super week at the Granary and the house and garden were absolutely ideal for our family celebrations.
 We were really impressed with all the communications from Crabtree & Crabtree.
 We had a lovely break and would absolutely book through yourselves again."Smith family

 "We had the most wonderful stay at the Granary to celebrate friends 40th Ruby Anniversary.
 There is only one word to describe the Granary and that is "Perfect".
 This property is stunning, top quality furnishings,all 4 bedrooms are superb with good size ensuites.
 The most relaxing of views both during the day and night.
 The extras that were left were very much appreciated.
 Thank you so much to the owner.
 I cannot imagine anyone being disappointed when booking this accommodation.
 The surrounding area is lovely with the most friendly of people.
 Hassle free booking with Crabtree & Crabtree, thank you."Davies family

 "Thank you so much - our stay at the Granary was wonderful.
 The house is beautiful and with the stunning views an excellent venue for our Self Love Retreat.
 I will absolutely like to book again later in the year and would recommend your service and this venue to anyone."Ms Darling

-"The fantastic feature window in the hallway beautifully frames the view and extends all the way down to the lower ground floor."Kirsty, Crabtree & Crabtree
+"The fantastic feature window in the hallway beautifully frames the view and extends all the way down to the lower ground floor."Flora, Crabtree & Crabtree